Every IT security organization should evaluate at which stage the measures already taken are in order to avoid redundant security analyses.

 Every IT security organization should evaluate at which stage the measures already taken are in order to avoid redundant security analyses.
 For this purpose it is important to define the current maturity level of the company, since the different security assessments, such as pentesting, build on each other.
 Often there are also legal and regulatory requirements of the relevant industry, markets or countries.
 It would not make sense to carry out a complex attack simulation, if no simple vulnerability scan or penetration test has been carried out before, because the chance of success is almost 100% and the corresponding findings are not meaningful.

-When does which IT security service make sense?
+hen does which IT security service make sense?

 Technical and organizational measures (TOM) are the measures prescribed by Art.
 32 of the Basic Data Protection Regulation (DSGVO) to ensure the security of the processing of personal data.
 All of the points described fall under the principle of proportionality, which means that service providers do not necessarily have to take the same protective measures as the client, for example.
 Every IT responsible person should thoroughly deal with this measure in order to create a data protection compliant and company-wide concept.
+For more information about TOMs, please visit IBM.

 The technical measures have an influence on data processing.
 This therefore includes all measures that guarantee IT security from the systems used to the security of the building.